Security & Privacy

 For team deployments:

-- Team plan provides admin controls but not full audit logging
+- Team plan provides admin controls and SSO, but not full audit logging

-- Enterprise plan is required for SSO, SCIM, audit logs, and compliance API
+- Enterprise plan is required for SCIM provisioning, audit logs, and compliance API

 Related